movementlabsxyz/M1/canonical/README.md

 # Canonical Execution Layer and Supporting Layers
+DEPRECATED: This workspace is deprecated.
+Please see the work out of the `movement-sdk` workspace.

 <!-- Provide a 1-3 sentence description of the project.
 For example: "A web application designed to streamline the workflow of remote teams by integrating task management, communication, and reporting tools." -->
 © 2023, Movement Labs.
 All rights reserved.